 Gather at Alexandria's Potomac River waterfront for a spectacular show by the Waterskiing Santa and his wakeboarding reindeer, plus flying elves, the Grinch and his friends, Frosty the Snowman and Jack Frost.
 Free; 1:00 (pre-show at 12:45).

 Many events and businesses close on Christmas Day, but we've rounded up plenty of fun in Washington DC.
-George Washington's Mount Vernon, where you can tour the mansion and visit Aladdin the Christmas Camel, is just one of the fun Northern Virginia places to visit on Christmas Day.
+George Washington's Mount Vernon, where you can visit Aladdin the Christmas Camel, is just one of the fun Northern Virginia places to visit on Christmas Day.

 New Year’s Eve at First Night Alexandria, Alexandria, Dec 31